 It typically takes about 24 hours for the thinset to dry.
 Once it is dry, apply the grout firmly using a rubber float.
 Work in small sections at a time and make sure the grout fills the entire canal between the tiles.
 Don’t be afraid to press firmly on the float as you want the grout packed into the joint.
 Once an area is finished, wipe away the excess grout with a damp (not too wet) sponge.

 You want to avoid leaving excessive grout behind because it will be impossible to remove.
 Once you are finished with the grout, take a damp sponge and wipe away any leftover grout.
 Complete the job by wiping the surface with a dry terrycloth and allow the grout to dry overnight before caulking.

-Purchase all of your tile in the same stock all at once.
-If you run out of tile on the job and have to purchase more, you run the risk of slight color distortions between the stock.
+Purchase all of your tiles in the same stock all at once.
+If you run out of tiles on the job and have to purchase more, you run the risk of having slight color distortions between the stock.
 The sturdiness of the floor will also determine the success of a tile installation.
 If the floor is too weak, consider installing backer board to make it strong enough to take the weight of the tile.